The Rose Bowl

 General information about UCLA home games at the Rose Bowl can be here.

 Professional cameras and cameras with telephoto or detachable lenses longer than the width (base) of the camera are prohibited in UCLA athletic venues.
-Only those credentialed by the UCLA Sports Information Office will have the right to use such equipment.
+Only those credentialed by the UCLA Athletic Communications Office will have the right to use such equipment.
 Flash photography, video cameras, monopods and tripods are also prohibited.
 UCLA event management reserves the right to ask guests to put cameras or video equipment away.

 To read the tailgating policy, click here.

 Capacity for UCLA Football Games

 Fan Code of Conduct

 UCLA Athletics and The Rose Bowl Stadium are committed to serving our Fans by providing a safe, comfortable and enjoyable experience for all fans in and around the Rose Bowl on game day.
 The Fan Code of Conduct has been established to ensure that your experience is consistent with our commitment.

 We ask that you as a supporter of UCLA Athletics, join us in creating a positive game day experience for all fans by adhering to the following: